omkark95/automation/readme.md

 Tools Required: python3, ansible
 Python Packages Required: numpy,
-File Require: A file which contains the list of tables
+File Required: A file which contains the list of tables